ThomasB-G/DashboardPi/README.md

 [MMM-CalendarExt3](https://github.com/MMRIZE/MMM-CalendarExt3), This will allow me to create a two week calendar on the screen in addition to the list provided by MagicMirror.

+[MMM-Wallpaper](https://github.com/kolbyjack/MMM-Wallpaper), This will allow me to add a background image or images instead of a solid color.

 To start this process we need to change our directory in the terminal.
 Do this by typing `$ cd` which will take you home, then type `$ MagicMirror` and finally `$ modules`.
 Or a faster method is simply typing `$ cd ~/MagicMirror/modules` from home.

 Next we clone the git project, here are the ones I'll be using: